mafioSlime/hero-to-zero/README.md

 I have come across with Tyler when I was doing my research about React JS.
 His contents appear promising and I might give it a shot.

+Feb 07 2019 onwards....

+* Build three solid projects - I want to focus on quality than quanitity.
+It is useless if a developer has hundreds of projects but all craps.

+* Network as much as possible